sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

 ---

 ## Prerequisites
-- You have created a **trial account on SAP Cloud Platform:** [Get a Free Trial Account on SAP Cloud Platform](hcp-create-trial-account)
+- You have created a **trial account on SAP Business Technology Platform:** [Get a Free Trial Account on SAP BTP](hcp-create-trial-account)

 ## Details
 ### You will learn
--	How to start your SAP Cloud Platform Integration Suite trial
+-	How to start your SAP Integration Suite trial
 -	How to subscribe to the service and assign user roles
 -	How to provision and activate the capabilities

-SAP Cloud Platform Integration Suite combines the integration capabilities such as Process Integration, API Management, Integration Advisor, and Open Connectors into a cohesive and simplified toolkit for enterprise integrations.
+SAP Integration Suite combines the integration capabilities such as Cloud Integration (Process Integration), API Management, Integration Advisor, and Open Connectors into a cohesive and simplified toolkit for enterprise integrations.
 To provide a comprehensive integration experience, these services are not available separately, but only as part of the Integration Suite service plan.

 The Integration Suite includes all integration capabilities in simple service plans.
 To know more on these plans, see [Integration Suite](https://discovery-center.cloud.sap/#/serviceCatalog/f810c887-8d25-4942-9849-354837951066) service catalog.